Types

 Since: 2.5

-The heal reason in a heal event.
+The health regain reason in a heal event.

 Examples: